facebookresearch/phyre/docs/SIMULATOR.md

     stride: int = DEFAULT_STRIDE
 ) -> task_if.TaskSimulation
 ```
-Runs a simulation on task and returns TaskSimulation object.
-The `stride` parameters allows to reduce the output size by skipping some frames.
+Runs a simulation on the task and returns a `TaskSimulation` object.
+The `stride` parameter allows to reduce the output size by skipping some frames.
 By default `stride` is equal FPS (60), i.e., we return one scene per second.

 ```
 scene_to_raster(scene: scene_if.Scene) -> np.ndarray
 ```

-Convert scene to a integer array height x width containing color codes.
-The color codes are copied from `color` attribute of `Body` objects in the `Scene`.
+Converts the scene to an integer array height x width containing color codes.
+The color codes are copied from the `color` attribute of `Body` objects in the `Scene`.

 ```